eldaragayev/hachlyaitag/README.md

 2. **Replace Your Key**: Add your unique key in place of `YOUR-CODE-SHOULD-BE-HERE`.
 3. **Deploy to Your Website**: Add the script to your website's HTML, typically just before the closing `</body>` tag.
 4. **Enjoy Hachly AI**: Start engaging with your visitors using the powerful Hachly AI Sales Agent.

+For more detailed documentation and advanced customization options, visit the [Hachly AI Documentation](https://www.hachlyai.com/docs).

 ## Example Usage